oliverius/logo/docs/part6.md

   }
 }
 ```
 We take the first element of the queue (after all, it is a queue, not a stack, so we start always with the first element) and we call the turtle object directly so we can get rid of the shell methods in parser `execute_forward()` and `execute_right()`.
 With this we have practically decoupled the turtle from the parser, so I am thinking of having the turtle object in the interpreter instead of the parser, only having the `turtleGraphicsQueue` in the parser.
-We will have some issues that we will see in "TODO link to this part, also not sure if I will put the queue in the interpreter at the end".

 So the moment of truth has come, we click run and bang! error!.